veracode-research/solr-injection/README.md

 **Target Solr version**: 1.3 – 8.2<br>
 **Requirements:** DataImportHandler should be enabled, which is not by default

-Solr has an optional [DataImportHandler](https://cwiki.apache.org/confluence/display/solr/DataImportHandler) that is useful to import data from databases, URLs and  is enabled, it is possible to include arbitrary JavaScript code inside the script tag of dataConfig parameter.
-Again, this feature is not documented but exist.
-This script will be executed on the Solr server for each imported document.
+Solr has an optional [DataImportHandler](https://cwiki.apache.org/confluence/display/solr/DataImportHandler) that is useful to import data from databases or URLs,  It is possible to include arbitrary JavaScript code inside the script tag of dataConfig parameter that will be executed on the Solr server for each imported document.

 Exploit via direct connection to the Solr server: